sjentsch/lsjDocs/Ch14/Ch14_ANOVA2_02.rst

 | SS\ :sub:`R` = SS\ :sub:`T` - (SS\ :sub:`A` + SS\ :sub:`B` + SS\ :sub:`A:B`\)

-As a consequence, the residual sum of squares SS\ :sub:`R` will be smaller than in our original ANOVA that didn’t include interactions.
+As a consequence, the residual sum of squares SS\ :sub:`R` will be smaller than in our original ANOVA that did not include interactions.

 Degrees of freedom for the interaction
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Calculating the degrees of freedom for the interaction is, once again,
 slightly trickier than the corresponding calculation for the main
 effects.
-To start with, let’s think about the ANOVA model as a whole.
+To start with, let us think about the ANOVA model as a whole.
-Once we include interaction effects in the model we’re allowing every
+Once we include interaction effects in the model we are allowing every
 single group to have a unique mean, µ\ :sub:`rc`.
 For an
 R × C factorial ANOVA, this means that there are
 R × C quantities of interest in the model and only the one